Landlords and estate managers have several options available for void property management.

 Simply boarding up a property can quickly lead to the building beginning to deteriorate and to attract squatters and vandals which has a wider impact on the surrounding neigbourhood.
 This isn’t to say that property guardians are the complete solution.
 If the property is part of an estate of buildings some building may not be suitable for occupation.
 In these cases the use of smart cam towers linked to a control room allow peripheral void buildings to be monitored.

-The ultimate objective being to stop void properties remaining unoccupied for long periods of time whist ensuring that void properties are safe, clean and importantly secure.
+The ultimate objective being to stop void properties remaining unoccupied for long periods of time whist ensuring that void sites are safe, clean and importantly secure.
 With reduced costs from trespassing, theft and damage.